ROCm/omnitrace/docs/reference/development-guide.rst

 The general structure for the sampling is within timemory (``source/timemory/sampling``).
 Currently, all sampling is done per-thread via POSIX timers.
-Omnitrace supports using a realtime timer and a CPU-time timer.
+Omnitrace supports using a real-time timer and a CPU-time timer.
 Both have adjustable frequencies, delays, and durations.
 By default, only CPU-time sampling is enabled.
 Initial settings are inherited from the settings starting with ``OMNITRACE_SAMPLING_``.